Localized sensitivity analysis at high-curvature boundary points of reconstructing inclusions in transmission problems: Localized sensitivity analysis for reconstructions in electrostatics

-We would like to remark that the change of coordinate maps are indeed unbounded maps from $l_2$ to $l_2$.
-In general, it is well known that the inverse problem is exponentially ill-posed.
-However we would like to dissect the composition map in Corollary~\ref{all_GPT_full} and understand more on how the ill-posedness are given by different properties of the domain.
-Now let us gaze at the composition of $ \text{inv}_3 \circ \text{inv}_2 \circ \text{inv}_1$ in \eqref{eq:comp1} and establish the properties of the composition of maps under a specific assumption on $\partial D$.
+In general, it is well known that the inverse problem from the scattered field to the reconstruction of $\partial D$ is exponentially ill-posed {(especially when the map $\text{inv}_0$ introduces an additional exponentially growing factor $|R|^{2k+d + 2}$ from the Fourier coefficients of the scattered field to the GPTs in \eqref{eq:gpt2} as also described in Corollary \ref{cor:1} when $R$ is large).} However we shall dissect the composition map in Corollary~\ref{all_GPT_full} and understand more on how the ill-posedness is given by different geometric properties of the domain. }Now let us gaze at the composition $ \text{inv}_3 \circ \text{inv}_2 \circ \text{inv}_1$ in \eqref{eq:comp1} and establish the properties of the composition of maps under a specific assumption on $\partial D$.